Summary of Role

 - Availability (when the candidate will be available to start working)

-- Samples of technical writing in English and relevant languages (e.g. French or Portuguese)
+- Technical writing samples in English and relevant languages (e.g. French or Portuguese)

 - Daily rate (in USD)